BE INSPIRED

 The rate of cerebral palsy in Australia has fallen by an astonishing 30% since the Foundation was established.
 This, along with other research achievements, has been made possible thanks to the support from our amazing fundraisers and donors.

-Join STEPtember today and your fundraising will help to create a positive impact for Australians living with cerebral palsy.
+Register your interest for STEPtember today and your fundraising will help to create a positive impact for Australians living with cerebral palsy.

 LEARN MORE